greenelab/deep-review/sections/06_discussion.md

 features in some problems?*

 ### Hardware limitations and scaling

-*Several papers have stated that memory or other hardware limitations artificially restricted the number of training instances, model inputs/outputs, hidden layers, etc.  Is this a general problem worth discussing or will it be solved naturally as hardware improves and/or groups move to distributed deep learning frameworks?
-Does hardware limit what types of problems are accessible to the average computational group, and if so, will that limit future progress?
-For instance, some hyperparameter search strategies are not feasible for a lab with only a couple GPUs.*

-*Some of this is also outlined in the Categorize section.
-We can decide where it best fits.*

 Efficiently scaling deep learning is challenging, and there is a high computational cost (e.g., time, memory, energy) associated with training neural